Web Hosting 101, The Basics

-Web hosting is what makes it possible for your website content to be seen by others on the Internet
+Web hosting is what makes it possible for you or your website to be seen by others on the Internet

-The problem with buying webspace for most of us is that we really do not know what we are looking at.
+The problem with hosting a website for most of us is that we really do not know what we are looking for.
 We simply buy what sounds like the "biggest" package we can get.
-Or the first package we see and think all hosting companies are the same.
+Or think all hosting companies are the same.
 Or what they see on a TV commercial and think that is the best and cheapest way to go.
+But web hosting can get complicated.
+There are many types of hosting sizes, features, applications, and hundreds of hosting companies all competing for your money.

 You need to watch out for long term contracts, they look like they're saving you money.
 But the renewal fees are sometimes double and triple.
 And their money-back guarantee is normally only for 30 days.
 Not the length of the plan.
 So if you sign up for a 2-year contract and after 3 months you want to leave, you could be out the remainder time, money and some companies even hold your Domain Name until the end of the contract.